-2.2.9 Suspension from the University for a definite period, not to exceed 5 years, with transcript notation.
-Suspension is defined as a penalty of a variable but limited penalty is to be imposed for extreme forms and / or multiple incidences of academic dishonesty.
+2.2.10 Expulsion from the University with transcript notation.
+Expulsion is defined as permanently terminating a person's right to continue as a student in the University and to be re-admitted as a student in the University.
+This penalty is to be imposed for extreme forms and / or multiple incidences of academic dishonesty.
 Expulsion from the University may be awarded only by a Faculty-level committee which is recognized by a Faculty Council as the responsible body to assign this penalty.